google/triage-party/README.md

       - responded: +60d
 ```

-For example configurations, see `examples/*.yaml`.
+For full example configurations, see `examples/*.yaml`.
 There are two that are particularly useful to get started:

 * [generic-project](examples/generic-project.yaml): uses label regular expressions that work for most GitHub projects
 * [generic-kubernetes](examples/generic-project.yaml): for projects that use Kubernetes-style labels, particularly  prioritization